vijethph/SocketChat/README.md

 See also the list of [contributors](https://github.com/vijethph/) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - Thanks to CPMA Session conducted by ATS Learning Solutions
 - Inspiration: Project Ideas for Javascript
-- References: All Youtube Channels for using ScoketIO.
+- References: All Youtube Channels for using SocketIO.

 ### Made with ❤ in India